Motor Vehicle Accident - Rear-End Accident

 The defendants contended that the plaintiff caused the accident, because as he told the police, he stopped his vehicle very quickly for an animal crossing the road.
 The defendants further contended that since he was in the Russian military and had performed manual labor that the neck injuries were not caused by the accident.

-Wingate, Russotti, Shapiro & Halperin, LLP partner Kenneth Halperin mediated the case.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP attorney Kenneth Halperin mediated the case.
 He was able to convince the defendants that the appellate division would affirm the lower court’s ruling and that our client’s injuries were caused by the accident.
 Additionally, despite the fact that our client’s vehicle was not towed from the scene, a jury would believe our client’s claim of substantial injuries because the defendant’s vehicle had substantial damage.
 The defendants settled the case for $800,000.